OpenDataServices/os4d/README.md

       py -m venv .ve
       ```

-1. Activate the virtual environment.
-You must run this command for each new terminal session.:
+5. Activate the virtual environment.
+You must run this command for each new terminal session:

     a.
 Linux/MacOS:

       ```bash